greymonroe/kolibri/README.md

 # kolibri
 **Kernel-Operations for Long-read Insertion, Breakpoint & Recombination Inspection**

-`kolibri` is an R toolkit for working with split long-read alignments (e.g. PacBio/ONT mapped to a reference and exported as BED12).
+`kolibri` is an R toolkit for working with split read alignments (mapped to a reference and exported as BED12).
 It helps you:

 1. **Cluster** nearby alignment fragments per chromosome.
 2. **Build** a shared-read **network** (nodes = clusters, edges = shared read names across clusters).